arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 }
 ```

-[EXERCISE] Read the program above.
+<a name="q9"></a>**EXERCISE 9** Read the program above.
 Theorize about how it should behave.
-When you believe you know what it will do in any case (i.e. with any sequence of user inputs) run it to test your theory.
-You shoud use the debugger, so you can step through line by line and see what's happening.
+When you believe you know what it will do in any case (i.e. with any sequence of user inputs) step through it with the debugger to test your understanding.

-[EXERCISE] Write a program to specification using nested ifs
+<a name="q10"></a>**EXERCISE 10** Write a program which prompts the user for two integer values `x` and `y`, denoting coordinates on the 2D Cartesian plane.
+Use nested `if` statements to tell them which quadrant their coordinates are in or which axis they are on.

 ## `while` Loops